 I have no memory of this happening of course.
 My Dad tells me that story as it was told to him at parent teacher interviews.
 While I was a perfect little ‘reader’ my comprehension was lacking.
 From that moment on he always asked me to retell the story, and in time, I learned to ‘read’ as well as ‘read’.
 Confusing no?
 But it is true, sometimes we get so caught up in making sure children know the difference between what sounds ‘a’ and ‘b’ make that we forget that reading is about understanding.

 If you can’t understand what you’re reading are you truly reading it?
 In my opinion the answer is no.

 There are many fun ways to help your child understand what they are reading.
 And you can start doing it as soon as possible.
-Whether you are still reading aloud to them or they are reading independently.
+Whether you are still reading books to your children or they are reading independently.
 It doesn’t have to be the old ‘tell me what you just read’ scenario.
 They’ll get bored of that pretty quick.
 Who wouldn’t?

 Here are my favourite activities to do with littlies to help them understand and remember what it is they just read.

 7 fun ways to encourage reading comprehension

 Act it out